ekesicki/Grab-Bag-Project/README.md

 4. Shrink the window size and scroll down to start infinite scrolling functionality.

 Devices are displayed as a list of images with labels.
 You can drag devices onto the grab bag to store them there.
 Items stored in the grab bag will be remembered on refresh.
+  Items in the Grab Bag will be displayed before the list of Devices.
-  You can check what items are in the grab bag in Local Storage under the Application tab in the Inspect window.
+  You can also check what items are in the grab bag and what devices have been loaded in Local Storage under the Application tab in the Inspect window.

 Known Issues:
 1. More devices cannot be loaded until you minimize the window to the point where you can scroll